b-s-code/thumbdox/docs/design/dev_env_setup.md

 The [solidpython2 library](https://github.com/jeff-dh/SolidPython) is used to generate OpenSCAD code.

-OpenSCAD is used to create files for 3D printing.
+OpenSCAD is used to define the 3D models.

 ## Setup steps